dotnet/fsharp/README.md

-# The F# language, Core library, and F# editor tools
+# The F# compiler, F# core library, and F# editor tools

-You're invited to contribute to future releases of the F# language compiler, core library, and tools.
+You're invited to contribute to future releases of the F# compiler, core library, and tools.
 Development of this repository can be done anywhere [.NET Core](https://dotnet.microsoft.com/) is supported: Windows, macOS, and a variety of Linux distributions.

 ## Contributing